Studying in Québec

 Child not accompanied by their parents

-The adult responsible for the minor child must have the child reside in their home.
+If the child is living with the adult responsible for their care, that adult must be either a Canadian citizen or a permanent resident.
 Moreover, no more than two minor children may reside at the same residence.
 Only siblings can be exempted from this rule.

-The document Delegation of parental authority (PDF 233 Kb).
+The document Delegation the rights and powers of custody, supervision and education (PDF 276 Kb).
 Each parent must complete and sign their own declaration.

 Declaration of custody of a child age 16 or under

-The Declaration of custody of a child (PDF 281 Kb) must be completed and signed by the person responsible for the child in Québec.
+The Declaration of custody of a child (PDF 444 Kb) must be completed and signed by the person responsible for the child in Québec.
+This form is intended for all minors aged 16 and under, whether they are living with the adult responsible for them in Quebec or residing in the school’s dormitory.

 Copy of the identity card of the person responsible for the child in Québec